Oven-baked BBQ Chicken and Veggies Meal Prep is a great spin on an American fave!

 After the chicken bakes, remove it from the oven and add BBQ sauce.
 Broil the oven-baked BBQ chicken on the top oven rack for 3-5 minutes.
 Let chicken rest and vegetables cool for ten minutes.
 After that, serve, devour, and save the rest!

-How to portion Oven Baked BBQ Chicken and Veggies?
+How to Serve and Store Oven Baked BBQ Chicken and Veggies

+Our meal prep recipe for Oven Baked BBQ Chicken yields a whopping six servings!
 For meal prepping, put the entree in a 3-compartment meal prep container.
 Add the chicken thigh and veggies.
-Toss in some tomatoes, carrots, green beans and a handful of asparagus.
+Toss in some tomatoes, carrots, green beans, and a handful of asparagus.
 Then add a baked potato in each container.

 - Chicken Adobo Meal Prep